 But, content creation is hard.
 In fact, according to Angela DeFranco of HubSpot, “Content creation is the hardest part of inbound marketing”.
 Because it’s hard, and because it doesn’t feel like the most urgent thing on your to do list, content creation often gets pushed back … and back.
-So, I’m going to make the case that businesses (and marketing agencies) should outsource content creation (or at least a chunk of it) and then delve into a quick framework for how to outsource content creation.
+So, I’m going to make the case that businesses (Automotive, Engineering, Healthcare, SEO, Web Design, and many other industries) should outsource content creation (or at least a chunk of it) and then delve into a quick framework for how to outsource content creation.
 Finally, I’ll suggest some resources for further investigation.

 Why You Should Outsource Content Marketing